-As an Alberta resident, no matter what you want to hunt in this province, you need a Wildlife Certificate.
-Think of it as the first building block in the licensing system.
+Think of wildlife certificates as the first building block in the licensing system.
 You must purchase a Wildlife Certificate before the licensing system allows you to purchase any other licence.
 Purchase your Wildlife Certificate at a licence issuer, or online by creating an account at www.AlbertaRELM.com.

 Look to the Alberta Guide to Hunting Regulations to determine the licences you need for the big game species you want to hunt.
 If the species and Wildlife Management Unit (WMU) only require a general licence, you can purchase that directly.
 But for many big game species and WMUs, you must enter a draw or lottery for a limited number of special licences (limited-entry draws restrict the number of licences given out for a species in a specific location).
 Draw applications are in June, with results available in July for the fall season.
 Only if you are successfully drawn can you purchase the special licence.

 To purchase general or special licences online at www.AlbertaRELM.com, you must have a pre-numbered Government of Alberta paper tag and wire.
 You need the number on the paper tag when you purchase the licence.
 You can call 1-888-944-5494 to have online tags mailed to you, or you can pick up tags up at Edmonton, Calgary and Lethbridge locations found here.